smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 `lite` dumps small tables including configuration and keys essential for node functioning (excludes historical data e.g. job runs, transaction history etc).
 `full` dumps the entire database.

 It will write to a file like `$ROOT/backup/cl_backup_<VERSION>.dump`.
-There is one backup dump file per version of chainlink, so if you upgrade it will keep the backup taken right before the upgrade migration so you can restore to an older version if necessary.
+There is one backup dump file per version of the Chainlink node.
+If you upgrade it will keep the backup taken right before the upgrade migration so you can restore to an older version if necessary.

 ### DATABASE_BACKUP_URL